emel333/house-price-predict/README.md

 ![alt text](https://github.com/emel333/house-price-predict/blob/main/living-lot-ratio-resplot.png "Living Lot Ratio Residual Plot")

-### The final model:
+# Evolution of the Model:

-The final model reveals an adjusted R2 of 0.832.
-Here's a screenshot of the first OLS table run, after stepwise addition performed:
+After stepwise addition and log-transformation of the target variable, an adjusted R2 of 0.856 was achieved.
+Here's a screenshot.

 ![alt text](https://github.com/emel333/house-price-predict/blob/main/after-price-logtransform.png "First Post-Target-Variable-Normalized Model")

-And now, here's a screen shot of the final OLS table:
+### Here's a screenshot of the final model after all evaluations, tests and updating was done:

 ![alt text](https://github.com/emel333/house-price-predict/blob/main/final-model-ols.png "Final Model: After Target Variable Log-Transformation")

-When the parameters of this model were applied to the test dataset, here were the results:
+### When the parameters of this model were applied to the test dataset, here were the results:

 ![alt text](https://github.com/emel333/house-price-predict/blob/main/test-data-predict.png "Prediction Accuracy: Test Dataset")

-The results of the residual and QQ plot analysis shows that there is normal distribution of errors as well as the variable sqft_above passing the assumptions for regression.
+### The results of the residual and QQ plot analysis showed a normal distribution of errors as well as the variable sqft_above passing the assumptions for regression.

 ![alt text](https://github.com/emel333/house-price-predict/blob/main/resplot-sqft-above-large.png "Residual Plot: Square Foot Above")
 ![alt text](https://github.com/emel333/house-price-predict/blob/main/qq-plots-model-a.png "QQ Plots: sqft_above & has_basement")

-The key adjustments made along the way:
+#### The key adjustments made along the way:

 <ul>
     <li>Log-transformation of the target variable</li>